Danhayes3008/Help-The-Homeless/README.md

 The site is designed so that people can see what the charity aims to do with the money donated and provides a simple method to donate to the charity.
 With using a cart system for doing the donating I have provided the users a chance to alter there donated amount before submiting the payment incase they want to donate more or less than originaly entered.
 The payment page has been set up so that the user has to enter there details everytime so that no card details are stored on the site.
 This was done to prevent there card details from being collected if the database was hacked as the database would not hold this information.

 The address part requires the users to enter there details everytime, This is because i have not got around to updating the profile model to include there address details so that they don't have to enter it every time.
 This update will be part of the better donation system that i wish to do if there was time ( or once the project has been assest ).
-The reason for the address details is so that the charity can post certificates to the user or a
+The reason for the address details is so that the charity can post certificates to the user or a plaque.

+As an account is needed for them to donate i have made a profile page so that the users can see there donations made, and change there profile details aswell as delete there accounts too.

 # Deployed site:

+You can find the deployed site with the link below.

 [Help The Homeless](https://charity-project-4.herokuapp.com/)

 # Wire-frames:

-I have tried to keep the site as close to the wire-frames as I could, but the site has changed a-lot since they were made if there is time once the project is finished.
-This is the main priority for after the site is finished to make more wire-frames for the pages that dont have one.
+I have tried to keep the site as close to the wire-frames as I could, but the site has changed a-lot since they were made.
+If there is time once the project is finished I will made more for the pages that don't have a wireframe, but I don't think there will be time to do so.

+You can find the wire-frames [here](https://github.com/Danhayes3008/project-4/tree/master/wireframes).
+The main priority for after the site is finished to make more wire-frames for the pages that dont have one.

 # future updates: